Main stage shows

 Why are some shows that get invited better than others?

 Selections are made based on opinions, and those opinions can vary greatly.
 One person may like a particular production, but another person may not—it’s not an exact science.
 Consider the movie reviewers one sees on TV.
-All are considered to be movie experts, but their opinions some movies often vary greatly.
+All are considered to be movie experts, but their opinions on some movies often vary greatly.
 Typically shows aren’t totally great or totally awful, but fall somewhere in between.
 Even the best shows have weaknesses.
 Adjudicators don’t take these decisions lightly and deliberate at great length deciding if a show should be invited based on its strengths, or declined because of its weaknesses.
 Another reason the quality of a show may not be as strong as one would like is because sometimes a show just won’t hold up.
 Sometimes if a show is adjudicated in the fall, it's very difficult to keep the production's enthusiasm and focus strong all the way to June.
-Therefore some shows that may have looked great when they were adjudicated may not look as strong by the time they’re presented again at Festival.
+Therefore some shows that may have looked great when they were adjudicated may not look as strong by the time they’re presented again at ITF.
 All of these factors result in varying levels of quality among the productions staged.